stupside/MERN-stack/apps/diary/README.md

 One of the first steps was to know what page i would like to have in my application, and get a better idea of what the UX would looks like.
 Basicily the project will allow users to select a movie from a movie list, and then start a party.
 The party is shared to another user.
 The video player is in sync between every users.
 This allows people to watch movies together, in sync.

 This crash course will help me understand how React works.
 I wont be using Redux but might use something like Zustand instead or not.
 To store the auth token, instead of storing it in the localstorage, i will use NextJS actions, and use the token on server side only and store it secruly in an encrypted cookie.

+I also had to prepare the frontend to be able to call my api.
+I wanted the body schemas and responses to be accessible from the frontend for better input validation and type safety.
+To do so, i used yarn's workspace to make a shared package in libraries/api.
+I will use this package in both my frontend and my backend.